UE2lab/UE2lab/_pages/position.md

   <p style="margin-bottom: 18px; margin-top: 20px;">
     <strong style="font-size: 26px;">WE ARE RECRUITING!</strong><br>
     <br>
-    <span style="font-size: 18px;">The Urban Energy and Environment Lab at Korea University (KU) is actively recruiting graduate students for M.S/Integrated M.S.-Ph.D./Ph.D. programs.
+    <span style="font-size: 18px;">The Urban Energy and Environment Lab at Korea University (KU) is actively recruiting Ph.D. and Integrated M.S.-Ph.D. students.
 Our lab offers a dynamic, international research environment with cutting-edge projects funded by government grants and collaborations with top-tier universities (e.g., Nanyang Technological University, National University of Singapore, University of Cambridge).
 Current international students have received prestigious scholarships, including the KU Scholarship and Hyundai Chung Mong-Koo Global Scholarship, in addition to research assistantships.
 Join our research lab for exciting opportunities!</span>
   </p>
 </div>